rogiia/ruxu.dev/articles/ai/build-a-basic-ai-agent.md

     agent_loop(client)
 ```

-> You can find and clone this code in this blog series' [Github repo](https://github.com/rogiia/basic-agent-harness).
+> You can find and clone this code in this blog series' <a href="https://github.com/rogiia/basic-agent-harness" target="_blank">Github repo</a>.

 ### What's happening here?